dani007200964/Viking-Skull-Lamp/docs/markdown_pages/assembly.md

 @section step_53_upload_software Step 53 - Upload Software

-Now it's time to upload the software to the board.
+Now it's time to @ref software_guide "upload the software" to the board.
 After it finished you can check the functionality of the mechanism by double pressing the encoder button.
 Also the display should work.
 Maybe some adjustment on the endstop knobs are required.

-__Do not continue until the mechanism and the display does not work correctly!__
+@warning Do not continue until the mechanism and the display does not work correctly!

 @section step_54_led_holder_nuts Step 54 - Insert LED Holder Nuts

 ![Insert LED Holder Nuts](asm_stp054_led_holder_nuts.JPG)

 @pre Required parts:
-* __led_holder_1pcs.stl__ - 1pcs
+* @ref led_holder "Led Holder" - 1pcs
 * __M3 Locknut__          - 5pcs
 * __M3  Regular Nut__     - 4pcs